17 eBay bidding tips

-When it comes to buying and selling pre-owned stuff online, eBay remains in a league of its own: Pretty much anything you can imagine you could ever want – there will be someone selling it on eBay.
+When it comes to buying and selling pre-owned stuff online, eBay remains in a league of its own.
+Imagine pretty much anything you could ever want – there will be someone selling it on eBay.

-It really pays off to take your time and know your stuff in this game – and we’re here to tell you how it’s done!
+It pays off to take your time and know your stuff in this game.
+We're here to tell you our eBay tactics.

-First thing’s first!
-It's worth knowing that eBay sometimes has a tendency to make things look more valuable than they actually are – depending on the hype!
+First things first.
+It's worth knowing that eBay sometimes makes things look more valuable than they are.

-If people start bidding furiously on something for the wrong reasons, it can mislead you into thinking it's worth shelling out big bucks for when it's not.
+If people start bidding on something for the wrong reasons, it can lead you to believe it's very valuable – even when it's not.

 Use automatic bidding

-Ebay is kind enough to have a function that lets you arrange for their system to bid on your behalf, to save you watching items like a hawk.
+Before moving to offsite eBay buying tools, you can use eBay's own function that lets you arrange for their system to bid on your behalf.
+This saves you from having to watch items like a hawk.

-All you have to do is enter a maximum bid (instead of constantly bidding higher each time someone overtakes your bid), and eBay will automatically outbid anyone that puts cash down by just a penny or two so you remain the highest bidder (up to your maximum amount).
+All you have to do is enter a maximum bid (instead of constantly bidding higher each time someone overtakes your bid). eBay will then automatically outbid anyone that outbids you by just a penny or two.

-The unfortunate thing (for sellers) is that once an item is listed, you can only make edits before someone bids, so they might not be able to change it once the listing is up – warts and all.
+The unfortunate thing (for sellers) is that once an item is listed, you can only make edits before someone bids.
+This means they might not be able to change it once the listing is up.